Accenture/DBTestCompareGenerator/README.md

 order by Color;
 ```

-### 4. Before execution of your generated tests, you have to replace tokens in connection definition file [cmpSqlResults-config.xml](https://github.com/ObjectivityLtd/DBTestCompareGenerator/blob/master/DBTestCompareGenerator/Templates/cmpSqlResults-config.xml)
+### 4. Before execution of your generated tests, you have to replace tokens in the connection definition file [cmpSqlResults-config.xml](https://github.com/ObjectivityLtd/DBTestCompareGenerator/blob/master/DBTestCompareGenerator/Templates/cmpSqlResults-config.xml)

 You can use for that attached PowerShell script [set-tokens-for-tests.ps1](https://github.com/ObjectivityLtd/DBTestCompareGenerator/blob/master/DBTestCompareGenerator/set-tokens-for-tests.ps1)